nabob (noun)§

 The process of discussing something with someone in order to reach an agreement with them, or the discussions themselves.
 (CD)

 The effort to bring about an agreement between two or more parties, with all parties having the right to veto.
-(Jim Camp, Start With No – According to his website, Camp found this definition in an old Oxford English Dictionary he found at the Hong Kong airport)
+(Jim Camp, Start With No)

 Note: Clearly the Camp definition is the most useful.
 It is worth remembering that discussion, while often important, is but one aspect of a negotiation.
 Camp refers to negotiation by the broader term, effort.